clarayliu09/jarvis-visualization-demo/README.md

 # JARVIS Visualization Demo
 An interactive visualization and replay dashboard for analyzing token generation performance.

-This project was developed during my internship at Northeastern University.
+This project was developed during my internship at Northeastern University under the supervision of Professor Stratis Ioannidis.
 The demo uses data processed from the results provided by the research team.

 ## Features
 The project has two Streamlit applications: